thephpleague/flysystem/docs/adapter/local.md

     // Write flags
     LOCK_EX,

-    // How to deal with links, either DISALLOW_LINKS or SKIP_LINKS
+    // How to deal with links when listing directory contents, either DISALLOW_LINKS or SKIP_LINKS
     // Disallowing them causes exceptions when encountered LocalFilesystemAdapter::DISALLOW_LINKS
 );